 THE ROTSTOCK VIA FERRATA AT EIGER, GRINDELWALD

 The Rotstock Via Ferrata is an epic climb right next to the famous North Face Wall of Eiger.
-Using a harness, stairs and metal stairs you can climb 400m of incline to the 360-degree panoramic viewpoint.
+Using a harness, stairs, and metal stairs you can climb 400m of incline to the 360-degree panoramic viewpoint.

 For those who don’t know what a Via Ferrata is, it’s basically a series of ladders, steps, and rock climbing that leads you up a wall.
 You are wearing a harness and clip into a strong wire at the start of the Via Ferrata.
 From that point, you are always clipped in with at least one clip.

-The total hike distance was 5km from the start of the Eiger Trail and up to the summit and then back down to Eigergletscher Station.
+The total hike distance was 5km from the start of the Eiger Trail up to the summit and then back down to Eigergletscher Station.

 Want more details and photos?
 View the full blog post here: THE ROTSTOCK VIA FERRATA AT EIGER, GRINDELWALD